 The dog causing allergies.
 Children or staff have allergic reactions Low Parents have been asked to inform the school of any known allergies.
 A list of any children/staff who should not interact with the dog will kept in school.
 The children will have the opportunity to interact with the dog under the supervision of the owner or responsible adult and those with allergies will be able to opt out of interaction.
-Children will be taught to wash their hands after active participation with the dog.
-March 2025 Children getting germs from the dog.
+Children will be taught to wash their hands after active July 2020 Children getting germs from the dog.
 Children or staff will contract diseases that can be carried by dogs.
-Low Should the dog defecate on the school site a member of staff will clear this up immediately and dispose of it in a safe way.
-She will be trained to toilet in an area of the grounds that children have limited access to.
-The area will be disinfected as required.
+Low participation with the dog.
+Should the dog defecate on the school site a member of staff will clear this up immediately and dispose of it in a safe way.
 All vaccinations will be kept up to date in accordance with vet guidance.
-Evidence will be recorded and kept in school.
-Flea & worm treatment is carried out at prescribed intervals.
+Flea treatment is carried out at 4 week intervals.
 The dog will not be allowed in the school dining hall at meal times; and never in the food preparation area.
-March 2025 Noise/barking Some children unable to cope with the noise Low The dog was introduced in to the school environment from an early age so will be used to a noisy environment so is less likely to bark.
+The dog will be regularly wormed.
+July 2020 Noise/barking Some children unable to cope with the noise Low The dog will be introduced in to the school environment from an early age so will be used to a noisy environment so is less likely to bark.
 Extra orientation sessions in place for specific children.
 Ensuring some children have ear defenders if needed.
-March 2025
+July 2020

-Financial cost of the School unable to Medium The dog will be insured by the school for Public Liability March 2025 dog's upkeep. afford the Insurance. ongoing cost of the All vets costs are covered by the owner unless they relate to an dog's day to day incident that has occurred in school. upkeep or medical bills.
+Financial cost of the School unable to Medium The dog will be insured by the school for Public Liability July 2020 dog's upkeep should afford the Insurance. it belong to a ongoing cost of member of staff. the All vets costs are covered by the owner unless they relate to an dog's day to day incident that has occurred in school. upkeep or medical bills.
 The school's budget has been adjusted to include the costs of having the dog.
-Cabaal will now for additional items to anours the dea feels "at School will pay for additional items to ensure the dog feels "at home" in school such as a crate, feeding bowls, toys, blanket, leads/harness etc. The owner will pay for the equivalent items for home.
+School will pay for additional items to ensure the dog feels "at home" in school such as a crate, feeding bowls, toys, blanket, leads/harness etc. The owner will pay for the equivalent items for home.